rmcanany/SolidEdgeHousekeeper/README.md

 - **Find linked files:** Populates the list with files linked to a top-level assembly.
 Similar to **Update** but no other File Sources are processed.
 - **Process selected:** Runs selected Tasks on the selected files.
 This does the same thing as clicking the **Process** button.
 - **Remove from list:** Moves the files to the *Excluded files* section of the list.
-- **Move to Recycle Bin:** Removes the files from their original location and moves them to the Recycle Bin.

-One place the `Move to Recycle Bin` command can be handy is with the top-level assembly `Report unrelated files` option.
-If there are a lot of unrelated files, cleanup is a hassle.
+- **Move to Recycle Bin:** This is kinda asking for trouble, but can be handy with top-level assembly `Report unrelated files`.
+If there are a lot of them, cleanup is a hassle.
 Here's how I do it now.

   - Save the Unrelated Files report as a *.txt file
   - Empty out the Recycle Bin
-- Clear the file list from the previous run  (important so you don't mix in good files with the unrelated ones)
+  - Clear the file list from the previous run.  *This is important so you don't mix in good files with the bad.*
   - Import the *.txt file and update the list
-- Select all files, right-click and select `Move to Recycle Bin` (You can also do a few at a time if preferred.
-Repeat this step and the following in succession.)
-- Open the top level assembly.
-If it complains about missing files, use the Recycle Bin's `Restore items` command.
+  - Select files you no longer need and use this command.
+Then open the top level assembly; if it complains about missing files, run `Restore items` from the Recycle Bin.
+(I do a few files at a time, then repeat.)

 ## Sorting